Suzanne Hamilton, LCSW, Executive Director

 Suzanne has worked in the field of intimate partner violence since 2016, where she first started her career at the East Baton Rouge Parish District Attorney’s Office serving as the Domestic Violence Victim Assistance Coordinator.
 In this role, Suzanne guided and assisted victims and survivors of domestic and dating violence throughout the criminal justice process.

 Suzanne is a two-time LSU graduate with an undergraduate degree in political science and a master’s degree in social work with a specialization in behavioral health.
-As a Licensed Clinical Social Worker, Suzanne provides supervision, guidance, and mentoring to graduate level interns and is committed to developing future social workers.
+As a Licensed Clinical Social Worker, Suzanne provides supervision, guidance, and mentoring to graduate students and is committed to developing future social workers.

 Suzanne is involved in educating and training about intimate partner violence and the complexities that arise for victims and survivors of these crimes.
 She has played important roles in coordinated community responses to domestic violence intervention and prevention, having led the Victim Services Workgroup for the Stop the Loss Initiative and serving as a member of the LSU Athletics Council on Prevention of Domestic Violence and Sexual Assault.
 Suzanne is passionate and committed to ensuring that high quality, trauma informed services are provided to victims and survivors of domestic violence in the community she serves.